-Entek's policy is to retain a full copy of these written documents for three years once the file is closed.
-At the end of the three-year period the written files will be destroyed without further notice.
-It is suggested copies of the file(s) are maintained as per your policy.
+Entek's policy is to retain a full copy of these written documents for three (3) years once the file is closed.
+At the end of the 3 year period the written files will be destroyed without further notice.
+It is suggested copies of the file(s) are maintained as per the District's policy.